 Ridiculous, huh?
 I agree, but I’m not complaining.

 Competitors Come Knocking

 As the buy-out process continued, I learned something else.
 Not only will your new company pay you a handsome bonus for staying, but competing firms will pay you even more if you agree to come on board.
 One of those companies was Merrill Lynch.

-Merrill Lynch had contacted one of the top advisors in our office and was trying to solicit the both of us to jump ship and open a new branch office in our town.
+Merrill Lynch had contacted one of the top advisors in our office and was trying to solicit both of us to jump ship and open a new branch office in our town.

-I have never been recruited before in my life unless you count the National Guard recruiter that came to my house to sign my contract.
+I have never been recruited before in my life unless you count the National Guard recruiter who came to my house to sign my contract.
 I assure you his recruiting tactics weren’t nearly as sexy as what Merrill offered.
 We got the whole shebang.

 We were flown out to New York to visit their downtown headquarters and offered rooms in the Ritz Carlton.
 We toured New York City in a Cadillac Escalade with our own personal driver.
 We dined at one of the finest restaurants in downtown New York.

 At 29 years of age and living in the Midwest, I was in heaven.
 Merrill wasn’t only offering fine dining to try to get us to come over, but they also were enticing us with a big, fat bonus check.